-El Centro Histórico is one of my favourite areas to explore in the capital with kids and always our first destination when we have guests in town.
-Having explored this area numerous times, I now have a tried-and-tested guide to discovering the Historic Centre of Mexico City with children.
+El Centro Histórico (the historic center) is one of my favourite areas to explore in Mexico’s capital and always our first destination when we have guests in town.

 Start in El Zócalo

-Start your tour in El Zócalo, also known by its formal name, Plaza de la Constitución, one of the largest city squares in the world.
-It’s been the heart of Mexico City since Aztec times when it was the main ceremonial centre of the capital Tenochtitlan.
-Since then it has witnessed the royal proclamations, military parades, Independence ceremonies and more.
+It has witnessed the royal proclamations, military parades, Mexican independence day ceremonies and more.
 It has also been the setting for celebrations, for protests and, most recently, the opening scene in the James Bond movie, Spectre.

 Explore El Templo Mayor

 After you’ve wandered around El Zócalo, walk to the northeast of the square where you’ll find El Templo Mayor, the Great Temple.

 Every time that I visit this site, I’m amazed that excavation on this major archaeological site only began in 1978.
 Since that initial excavation, subsequent digs have revealed 13 levels of construction dating from 1375 to 1519.

 It was only in 2011 that a ceremonial platform dating from 1469 was discovered.